Paraclete: The Holy Spirit as advocate or counselor (John 14:16, 26).

 I wanted to design something totally new for me – a much more complicated knife than I had ever attempted before!

-Recurves are a pain to grind, bronze bearings are difficult to set up properly, the 270 lock is… Well just read the above to figure that out!
+Recurves are a pain to grind, and the 270 lock is… Well, just read the above to figure that out!
 So I think my goal has been met… and now it’s on to the next design!

 I really hope you like this knife!
 It exceeded my expectations, and I hope it exceeds yours too!!